 All students must have permission to leave class and they should have a note from the teacher or should have signed out in their class.
-Students will not not be able to leave their classroom 10 minutes after a class has started.
+Students will not not be able to leave their classroom 10 minutes prior to or after a break.
 However, teachers may make exceptions in cases of emergencies.
-Use of hall passes is up to the teacher's permission.
+Use of hall passes is up to teacher's permission.

-Hallways
+Hallways and Railings

-• In the halls students shall stay to the right, walk and keep the traffic moving in a safe and orderly manner.
+- In the halls students shall stay to the right, walk and keep the traffic moving in a safe and orderly manner. - On the ramp, for student safety, students will not slide on, go under the railing, stand/step or sit in any form "on" or "down" the railing.